Python-Test-Engineer/django-jpn/NOTES.md

 1. Client side creation of endpoints (APIs) rather than server side prebuilt endpoints.
 2. Use of Natural/Human Language, in my case English to create the code.
 3. Autonomy - the LLM directs the flow of the app.

+For the purpose of this talk I will use the term `function` in the mathematical sense of input -> function(input) -> output that can then be passed into another function to give chaining.

+The `function` might be a Python function or a class.
+It is for demo purposes code that takes in input and returns output.

 Before we go into some code examples, we will refresh ourselves that a REST API a request is sending a payload of data to a server and then the server returns a response.
 This is a very simple example of a REST API.